-Historically, agriculture has been the major factor in freshwater and estuarine wetland loss and degradation.
-Certain activities performed in wetlands can degrade wetlands:
+Historically, agriculture has been a major factor in freshwater and estuarine wetland loss and degradation.
+Certain activities performed in wetlands can degrade wetlands and these require good guidelines in order to sustainably use the wetlands: Guidelines are necessary for the following:

-- harvesting food, fiber, or forest products; - minor drainage; - maintenance of drainage ditches; - construction and maintenance of irrigation ditches;
+- harvesting food, fiber, or forest products;

+- maintenance of ditches;

-- construction and maintenance of farm or forest roads; - maintenance of dams, dikes, and levees; - direct and aerial application of damaging pesticides (herbicides, fungicides, insecticides, fumigants); and - ground water withdrawals.
+- construction and maintenance of farm or forest roads;

+- maintenance of dams, dikes, and levees;

+- maintenance of irrigation channels;

+- application of pesticides (herbicides, fungicides, insecticides, fumigants);

+- and ground water withdrawals;

-These activities can alter a wetland's hydrology, water quality, and species composition.
+Without guidelines these activities can alter a wetland's hydrology, water quality, and species composition.
 Excessive amounts of fertilizers and animal waste reaching wetlands in runoff from agricultural operations, including confined animal facilities, can cause eutrophication.
 Irrigation ditching can increase contamination of wetlands receiving irrigation drainage water, particularly where soil is alkaline or contains selenium or other heavy metals.
-Agricultural pesticides entering wetlands in runoff, as well as through atmospheric deposition, may bioaccumulate in fish and other aquatic organisms.
+Agricultural pesticides entering wetlands in runoff, as well as through atmospheric deposition may bio-accumulate in fish and other aquatic organisms.

-What pesticides are being used in the farming community around your local wetland?
-Are the pesticides entering the water?
-What is the effect of these pesticides on the living organisms in the wetland?
-Determine the level of some pesticides in fish.
-How would you sensitize the farming community about your findings?
+- What pesticides does the farming community around your local wetland use? - Are the pesticides entering the water? - What is the effect of these pesticides on the living organisms in the wetland? - Determine the level of contamination to biodiversity. - How would you sensitize the farming community about your findings?